This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-We often say that C++ is too complex, with a dazzling array of features that often conflict with each other.
-But from another perspective, having many features means users have more choices, more design space, and can assemble brilliant designs like the one above.
-It’s hard to imagine another language achieving such effects.
+We often say that C++ is too complex, with too many dazzling features that often clash with each other.
+But looking at it from another perspective, having many features means users have more choices and more design space, allowing them to assemble brilliant designs like the one described above.
+I think it would be difficult for another language to achieve such an effect.
 Perhaps this is the charm of C++.

-This concludes the article.
-Thank you for reading, and feel free to discuss in the comments.
+This article concludes here.
+Thank you for reading, and feel free to discuss in the comments section.